sakellar/enc_requests/README.md

 # encode_requests

-Retrieve the StackOverflow answer data for a given date/time range from the StackExchange API (https://api.stackexchange.com/docs/answers).
+For a given date/time range calculates:

-Retrieve the comment data for a given set of answers (https://api.stackexchange.com/docs/comments­on­answers).
-For a given date/time range calculates: the total number of accepted answers. the average score for all the accepted answers. the average answer count per question. the comment count for each of the 10 answers with the highest score.
+1. the total number of accepted answers.
+2. the average score for all the accepted answers.
+3. the average answer count per question.
+4. the comment count for each of the 10 answers with the highest score.
-Collects and returns the calculated statistics in tabular, HTML or JSON format.
+5. Collects and returns the calculated statistics in tabular, HTML or JSON format.

 ## REQUIREMENTS
 Install python mock.